-The organization was founded in the1990s, often referred to as the Clay Street Revitalization Committee, and Bertina Nick served as the first African American female president from its inception.
+In the 1990s, Bertina Larkin Nick became the founding president of the Greater Clay Street Community Development Corp.
+The organization was often referred to as the Clay Street Revitalization Committee, and Ms. Nick served as the first African American female president from its inception.

 Defending her African American community from the encroachment of the urban renewal projects of the 1960s and 1970s became Nick’s life work.
 The mission of the Greater Clay Street Community Development Corp embodied her dream for self-supporting and independent African Americans in charge of their own neighborhood.
-Her primary focus was improving the quality of life on Clay street.
+Her primary focus was improving the quality of life on Clay Street.

 In 1972, she was appointed by the mayor to the Annapolis Housing Authority Board of Commissioners.
 She served as a commissioner for 14 years and later worked as its housing director.
 She also served as executive director of the South County Residential Properties, which found homes for first-time low and moderate-income homebuyers in the early 1980s.
-Through her work, Nick created affordable housing in areas of need.
+Through her work, Ms. Nick created affordable housing in areas of need.

 Nick’s actions on behalf of her community began early in the 1960s when she joined the Black Panther Party, where she refined her advocacy for those in need.
-She worked to partner with many throughout the community and served on many committees, to leverage resources and to accomplish her work for others.
-Her advocacy made her well known to all as a community leader and a community activist.
+She worked to partner with many throughout the community and served on many committees, to leverage resources and accomplish her work for others.
+Her advocacy made her well-known to all as a community leader and a community activist.
 Her life-long efforts for the betterment of the Clay Street community made her a champion for those in need.
 It was said by many that she worked for the benefit of everyone, but especially the common man and the city’s downtrodden.